 The survey is sent into production and monitored on an ongoing basis.
 Quality checks are performed, and interim data can be delivered if required.

 Post data collection, secondary quality checks are performed and data is cleaned by the GeoPoll research team.

-Data Analysis and Outputs
+Analysis and Output